Mohammad-Esmail/Mohammad-Esmail/README.md

 - 👋 Hi, I’m @Mohammad-Esmail
 - 👀 I’m interested in Web Design
 - 🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on to my friends who will teach me
-- 📫 How to reach me lern moor
+- 📫 How to reach me lern more

 <!---
 Mohammad-Esmail/Mohammad-Esmail is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.